rcorral/hapi-restful-api-example/README.md

 --------------

 Demo url: [https://hapi-restful-api-example.herokuapp.com/tasks](https://hapi-restful-api-example.herokuapp.com/tasks)
-See below for the different requests types you can play with.
+See below for the different requests you can play with.

 #### Get tasks
 ```